Sri Chinmoy San Diego 6-hour Race

 Please allow plenty of time--there's walking involved to get to the race start!

 Lake Miramar (also called Miramar Reservoir) is located on Scripps Lake Drive, just 1/2 mile after turning on to this road from Scripps Ranch Blvd.
-The sign indicating the entrance is on the left side of the road and not especially easy to see.
+The sign indicating the entrance is on the left side of the road and not very visible in the early morning hours!

 As Lake Miramar is a popular place for recreation (especially on weekends), the Parks Department does not allow event parking on Saturday or Sunday.
 In other words, if you're there to participate in the race, you are required to park off-site and walk to the entrance.
 And then you'll need to walk about another 1/3 mile to the staging area.

 Don't let this deter you!
-There are a few options...
+There are a few very reasonable options...

 1) Have a friend, spouse, or ride share app drop you and your gear off at the lake entrance.